mzihadul/taskbar-tray-and-clock-tweaks/README.md

 Customize the visibility and appearance of native Windows system-tray components.

+- Control Center Icons
   - Hide Volume icon
   - Hide Network / Wi-Fi icon
   - Hide Battery icon
   - Grayscale battery icon
+- Privacy & Device Indicators
   - Hide Microphone icon
   - Hide Location / GPS icon
   - Hide Studio Effects icon
   - Hide Windows Recall icon
+- Input Indicators
   - Hide Language Bar
   - Hide supplementary IME / input indicators
 - Configure Notification Center / Bell visibility:
   - Never
   - When there are no new notifications
   - When there are no new notifications and Do Not Disturb is off
   - Always
-- Hide the Show Desktop button
+- Show Desktop
   - Customize the Show Desktop button width
+  - Effectively hide the button by setting its width to '0'

 ## 2. Taskbar Clock Customization